Opinion | Even now, we have to keep investigating Trump’s corruption

 Congress may still wish to defund — or enact legislative countermeasures to reverse — policy decisions by President Trump that were tainted by foreign financial conflicts of interest or the poisonous fruits of foreign leverage.

-And there’s plenty of reason to believe that as we speak Trump has relationships that could compromise national security.
-The fact that he was pursuing a deal to build a Trump Tower in Moscow while running for president and urging friendlier ties with Vladimir Putin suggests, at a minimum, that he may have troubling overseas relationships.
+And there’s plenty of reason to believe that, as we speak, Trump has relationships that could compromise national security.
+The fact that he was pursuing a deal to build a Trump Tower in Moscow while running for president and urging friendlier ties with Russian President Vladimir Putin suggests, at a minimum, that he may have troubling overseas relationships.

-The fact that he tried to strongarm the president of Ukraine into helping his reelection campaign by announcing a bogus “investigation” of Joe Biden proves that he would not hesitate to use his office to subordinate the interests of the U.S. to his own personal gain.
+The fact that he tried to strong-arm the president of Ukraine into helping his reelection campaign by announcing a bogus “investigation” of Joe Biden proves that he would not hesitate to use his office to subordinate the interests of the United States to his own personal gain.

 But do we really need to be so worried about the future?
 It’s almost impossible to contemplate someone as corrupt as Trump ever becoming president again, partly because there may be few others who are as corrupt as Trump, in politics or any other arena of American life.